What is your style?

 - Professionals: wedding coordinators, DJs, makeup artists, florists - to name a few - are worth every penny.
 Happy to recommend someone.

 - Pinterest, wedding blogs and wedding magazines are designed to make you feel inadequate about your wedding.
 So that you buy more stuff ... that nobody will remember.
-Stay away from it all.
+Say no to Martha.

 - Most important: don't sweat the small stuff.
 Breathe and have fun.